Eugenijus Sabutis

 Eugenijus Sabutis (born 10 September 1975 in Jonava) is a Lithuanian politician and since 2016 Mayor of Jonava.
+Minister of Transport and Communications since 12 December 2024.

+Eugenijus Sabutis was appointed Minister of Transport and Communications in December 2024.
+During his term, he has focused on reshaping national infrastructure priorities amid fiscal pressures.

 Biography

 Eugenijus Sabutis graduated from Jonava Gymnasium in 1994 and then graduated from Vytautas Magnus University.

 Sabutis was active in the Social Democratic Young Organization.
 A member of the Social Democratic Party of Lithuania, he was elected to the municipal council of Jonava district municipality in 2015.
-In 2015, he became a vice-mayor of Jonava district municipality by the municipal council.
-At the end of 2016, former mayor Mindaugas Sinkevičius was appointed as the Minister of Economy on Skvernelis Cabinet, the 17th cabinet of the Republic of Lithuania.
+In 2015, he became a vice-mayor of Jonava district municipality through the municipal council.
+At the end of 2016, former mayor Mindaugas Sinkevičius was appointed the Minister of Economy on Skvernelis Cabinet, the 17th cabinet of the Republic of Lithuania.
 Since December 2016 he is head of the Jonava district municipality.

 Family

 Sabutis is married and has a son.